ekowyawson/reading-notes/301-notes/note02.md

 # Class 02: State and Props

+This topic is important because it is the basis of why we use React.
+State and Pros are sort of the backbone of React components.

 ## React Lifecycle

 ### Based off the diagram, what happens first, the 'render' or the 'componentDidMount'?